IslandUsurper/generator-mozu-theme/README.md

 The `yo mozu-theme` command takes some options at the command line.

  - `--verbose` to print very detailed logging
- - `--skip-prompts` to infer as many things as possible without pausing to ask questions
  - `--skip-app` to skip the generation of Mozu App Config to sync with Developer Center
  - `--skip-install` to skip the install of NPM packages